bbamyaphatt/project/AB Test Analysis: Click-Through Rate Performance.md

 Next, I plotted box plots to see if the data is normally or skewed distributed, so I can decide whether the mean or median should be used for imputation.
-I selected three columns to observe the trend: mpressions, Reach and Website Clicks.
+I selected three columns to observe the trend: Impressions, Reach and Website Clicks.
 ```py
 control_group[['# of Impressions','Reach','# of Website Clicks']].plot(kind='box');
 ```